thisispivi/Deep-Learning-Supermarket/FINETUNING.md

 When the new network is ready we set all the parameters like the optimizer, learning rate, the validation set, the mini batch size, the epochs and so on.

-After that, we train the new network using the layers, training set and the options.
+After that, we train the new network using the layers, training set and the options (learning rate, optimizer and so on).

 # How the script works
 This section will explain how the project works.